nexmo-community/lex-sample-voice-application/README.md

 - The Lex connector server's public hostname and if necessary public port,</br>
 e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`LEX_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)

-## Sample Voice API application public hostname and port
+## Sample Voice API application - Public hostname and port

-Default local (not public!) sample application `port` is: 8000.
+Default local (not public!) of this sample application `port` is: 8000.

 If you plan to test using `Local deployment` with ngrok for both this sample application and the Lex connector application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).